 When trying to determine which course of action is better for your family, you must consider the following:

-The amount of care needed can vary widely between individuals as some seniors may only need help a few hours a day while others require 24-hour assistance.
+The amount of care needed can vary widely between individuals as some seniors may only need help a few hours a day while others require 24-hour care.
 Before hiring a caregiver, think about how often one is needed to come to the home of your loved one.

 Do your loved ones just need help with cooking or cleaning a few hours a day?
 Do they need someone there every morning and evening to help them in and out of bed?
 Careful consideration of the needs of your loved one will help you determine how often you need a caregiver to come by the home.
 You can always start working with a caregiver on a part-time basis and increase their hours if your loved ones need additional care.

-Home caregivers can provide a range of services.
+Home caregivers can provide a range of services

 Home caregivers can do a lot of different tasks within the home to help your loved ones.
 Providing personal assistance with bathing, restroom use, getting dressed, and taking medication are common caregiving duties, but they can also help with housekeeping, providing transportation, and preparing meals.